FasterXML/jackson-module-scala/README.md

 ## ClassTagExtensions
-You can also mixin `ClassTagExtensions` to get rich wrappers that automatically convert Scala ClassTags directly into TypeReferences for Jackson to use:
+You can also mixin `ClassTagExtensions` to get rich wrappers that automatically convert scala ClassTags directly into TypeReferences for Jackson to use:
 ```scala
 val mapper = JsonMapper.builder().addModule(DefaultScalaModule).build() :: ClassTagExtensions
 // or using old style